 What is a Foreclosure?

 A foreclosure happens with a homebuyer stops making their mortgage payments.
-Usually after a period of 3-4 months past due a bank will file foreclosure paperwork.
+Usually, after a period of 3-4 months past due, a bank will file foreclosure paperwork.

-The homeowner is then forced to leave the property and the bank takes possession of the home.
+The homeowner is then forced to leave the property, and the bank takes possession of the home.
 The property is then listed as an REO (real estate owner) property for sale directly by the bank.

-Reasons Homeowners Get Foreclosed on
+Reasons Homeowners are Foreclosed on

 - Large debt and other bills that have overwhelmed the homeowner